TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/ReadingContentRecords/ContentElements/Index.rst

    }

-The basic extension for rendering content in TYPO3 since TYPO3 v8 is :code:`fluid_styled_content`.
-The example shows how :code:`fluid_styled_content` is setup: It defines a basic content element based on the content object :code:`FLUIDTEMPLATE` which is able to render html templates using the :code:`fluid` templating engine.
+The basic extension for rendering content in TYPO3 since TYPO3 v8 is `fluid_styled_content`.
+The example shows how `fluid_styled_content` is setup: It defines a basic content element based on the content object `FLUIDTEMPLATE` which is able to render html templates using the `fluid` templating engine.
 For every content element, the basic template, layout and partial parts are defined.
-As you can see by looking at the lines starting with :code:`10 = ` there is the possibility to add your own templates by setting the corresponding :code:`constant` (in the :code:`Constants` section of a TypoScript template).
+As you can see by looking at the lines starting with `10 = ` there is the possibility to add your own templates by setting the corresponding `constant` (in the `Constants` section of a TypoScript template).

 .. code-block:: typoscript